Miss World America 1994

-Miss World America 1994 was the 6th edition of the Miss World America pageant and it was held in Veracruz, Mexico and was won by Kristie Harmon of Georgia.
+Miss World America 1994 was the 6th edition of the Miss World America pageant and was held in Veracruz, Mexico.
+The title was won by Kristie Harmon of Georgia.
 She was crowned by outgoing titleholder, Maribeth Brown of Massachusetts.
 Harmon went on to represent the United States at the Miss World 1994 Pageant in South Africa later that year.
 She did not place at Miss World.